 What are Gallstones?

-Gallstones are small substances that form in the gallbladder that look like tiny pebbles.
-They develop when bile collects an overabundance of salt or cholesterol, which forms the solid stones.
+Gallstones are small substances in the gallbladder that look like tiny pebbles.
+They develop when bile collects an overabundance of salt or cholesterol, which forms solid stones.
 When gallstones block the bile ducts, abdominal pain can result.
 Doctors refer to this as a gallbladder attack.

 Read our article: Gallstone Pain?
 Gallbladder Surgery Could Help